Clicky

 How much water to use to rehydrate food?

-As shown further down the page, you'll see that I use a ratio of 2:1; two parts water to one part foods.
+As shown further down the page, you'll see I use a ratio of 2:1; two parts water to one part food.
 It's not set in stone; it takes as much water as necessary.
-If your foods are "plump enough," then you can drain off the excess water.
+When your foods are "plump enough," drain off the excess water and you're good to go.

 Rehydrating Dehydrated Food